NagiosEnterprises/ncpa/docs/configuration.rst

 [passive checks]
 ++++++++++++++++

 This section does have a hard and fast set of concrete instructions.
-For information on setting up passive checks, see the section `Setting Up Passive Checks`_.
+For information on setting up passive checks, see the section :ref:`Setting Up Passive Checks <passive-checks>`.

 [plugin directives]
 +++++++++++++++++++

 This section is where you can specify both the plugin directory and special operations that should be executed when a given filetype is executed.
-Some examples for the special directives are given, however for a more in depth explanation of these directives see `Setting Up Special Plugin Instructions`_.
+Some examples for the special directives are given.

 .. glossary::